 HIV-1/2 Supplemental Antibody Testing: The BVL performs supplemental testing to confirm the presence of HIV-1 and HIV-2 antibodies in plasma and serum using an FDA-approved single-use, immunochromatographic assay.
 The BVL has also validated and received NYSDOH Clinical Laboratory Evaluation Program (CLEP) approval to conduct this supplemental HIV-1/2 antibody test on dried blood spots using a modified protocol.
 Supplemental HIV-1/2 antibody testing is intended only for specimens that are reactive on an HIV screening assay.

-HIV-2 Nucleic Acid Testing: The BVL uses a NYSDOH CLEP-approved real-time PCR assay to detect and quantify HIV-2 RNA.
+HIV-2 Nucleic Acid Testing: The BVL uses a NYSDOH CLEP-approved real-time PCR assay to detect HIV-2 RNA in serum and plasma (qualitative) and quantify HIV-2 RNA in plasma (viral load).